carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 :::: instructor

 Other tools can have many advantages as well.
-Certain software which use a command line interface may have a steeper learning curve, but haves other advantages such as improved reproducibility.
+Certain software which use a command line interface may have a steeper learning curve, but has other advantages such as improved reproducibility.

 ::::